AI-Generated Malware: The Next Frontier of Cyber Threats for Irish SMEs.

 AI-Generated Malware: The Next Frontier of Cyber Threats

-In a stark reminder of the evolving nature of cyber threats, a finance worker was recently deceived into transferring €25 million after a video conference with a deepfake of his company's chief financial officer [1].
+In Donegal and across Ireland, a finance worker was recently deceived into transferring €25 million after a video conference with a deepfake of his company's chief financial officer [1].
 This incident is not an isolated case; it highlights a significant shift in the digital threat landscape.
 Artificial Intelligence (AI) is no longer just a tool for innovation but is now being weaponized by cybercriminals.
 The rise of AI generated malware, and the significant polymorphic malware threat it represents, presents unprecedented challenges for businesses, particularly Irish SMEs that may not have extensive, dedicated security resources.

 Understanding AI-Generated Malware